bug-me-not/XBTIT-Blu-Edition-by-BluCrew/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+YOU ARE NOT TO REMOVE OUR COPYRIGHT NOTICE FROM THE FOOTER!
+Made with  by BluCrew
+Copyright © 2016 XBTIT Blu Edition v1.1.04 by BluCrew (or current version) Copyright © 2016 Styled By BluCrew
 ```

 ### Enforcement